 SO, there is not one nationwide score that determines National Merit eligibility.
 That eligibility is determined on a state by state basis, with the top 1% of selection index scorers in each state becoming eligible for National Merit Semifinalist status.

 For example, for the National Merit class of 2018, students in a few states achieved semifinalist status with selection index scores of 211, the same as the national commended score level.
 On the other hand, students in New Jersey, the District of Columbia, and those living abroad had to achieve selection index scores of 223.

 BUT of the 16,000 students (~top 1%) who become semifinalists, about 15,000 become finalists, most often because some semifinalists have a few bad grades, or a poor essay, or do not have sufficient SAT confirming scores (see below).
 And only about 7,500 actually become National Merit Scholars.
-One reason: many National Merit Scholars choose to attend one of the many prestigious colleges that do not offer any merit scholarships.
-For example, Harvard might have 250 National Merit Scholars in a given freshman class, but none will receive a merit scholarship of any kind.

 The SAT “confirming” score: In order to become a finalist, a student must take the SAT no later than December of senior year, but taking it no later than early November is wiser.
 Earlier tests taken as a sophomore or later may also be used.
 Superscores are not allowed.
 The National Merit Scholarship Corporation must receive your SAT scores by December 31.
 This only leaves about a week to make sure of the notification if you take the SAT in December.